yetanotherchris/ingester/README.md

 # zolam

-Ingest your personal files into ChromaDB for semantic search in Claude.
+Ingest your personal files (PDF, Markdown, Docx, Txt) into ChromaDB for semantic search in Claude.

 ## Installation